ryanmrad/The-Agentic-AI-Book/README.md

 <br>

 > [!NOTE]
-> 🚧 **Repository Under Construction** — Notebooks for Chapters 4–6 are actively being developed and are expected to be available by **June 30, 2026**. ⭐ Star this repo to get notified when new content is added!
+> 🚧 **Repository Under Construction** — Notebooks for Chapters 4–6 are actively being developed and are expected to be available by **June 30, 2026**.

 The book is available on: